tdhayes8/happiness_tracker/README.md

 A small, cheerful app to log daily moods, visualize trends, and discover patterns that help you feel better.
 Built to be simple, friendly, and extendable — perfect for personal use or as a starting point for a bigger wellbeing project.

 ## What this app does
-- Let users record a short mood entry (score, tags, note).
+- Let users record a short mood entry (score, date, diary note).
 - Show an interactive timeline and weekly/monthly summaries.
 - Provide gentle visual prompts and streaks to encourage daily reflection.
 - Store data locally or on a lightweight backend so you keep control of your wellbeing data.